-However, the GDPR contains about 70 so-called ‘opening clauses’, that allow MS to restrict the article to which the clause belongs.
-Consequently, the national legislation can provide for deviating, specific or additional requirements, which are likely to result in discrepancies in laws between the countries.
+However, the GDPR contains about 70 so-called “opening clauses” that allow MS to restrict the article to which the clause belongs.
+Consequently, the national legislation can provide for deviating, specifying or additional requirements, which are likely to result in discrepancies in laws between the countries.

-The scope of such MS discretion regarding the opening clauses is usually provided in the clause itself and it must be always interpreted in the light of the GDPR.
+The scope of such MS discretion, regarding the opening clauses, is usually provided in the clause itself and must always be interpreted in light of the GDPR.